NOTE TO CONTRIBUTORS

 Moritz H. (1996).
 The problem of heights and its solution by terrestrial and satellite geodesy, Artificial Satellites, 31,159-162.

 Literature citations in the text should be by author(s) and year.
-When there are more than two authors, only the first one should be named in the text, followed by et al. Examples: ,,As it was shown by Moritz (1996)...", ,,This algorithm, described in (Press et al., 1988)...
+When there are more than two authors, only the first one should be named in the text, followed by et al. Example: ,,This algorithm, described in (Press et al., 1988)...

 8. Tables and figures should be either embedded in the text (by means of the word processor) and their position indicated on the copy.